Avi Brosh's Palisociety Launches All-New Palihouse West Hollywood - ExBulletin

 TO EAT

-Palihouse West Hollywood is home to two dining and beverage destinations in addition to the poolside lounge: Lobby Lounge Café and Bar, serving the Palisociety Dining Group’s California-centric all-day menu, featuring everything from classic American breakfasts to layered salads, and hearty favorites, including lobster tacos, chicken paillard, and Paliclub.
+Palihouse West Hollywood is home to two dining and beverage destinations in addition to the Pool Lounge: Lobby Lounge Café and Bar, serving the signature Palisociety Dining Group California– an all-day centered menu offering everything from classic American breakfast to layered salads, favorites such as lobster tacos, chicken paillard and Paliclub.
 Cocktails are served all day, every day and weekend brunch crowns the menu alongside an exclusive collaboration with neighboring Magnolia Bakery, which will supply the hotel with its signature desserts.
 Mezzanine Sushi, a luxurious Japanese sake bar perched above the Lobby Lounge Café and Bar, is heavily inspired by the hidden restaurants of Golden Age Tokyo with a Palisociety-style setting rich in detail and design.
-Mezzanine Sushi features a menu from Palisociety Dining Group Executive Chef Casey Lane and his team where the sake offering takes center stage and is enhanced by a menu of unpretentious, eclectic and easy to like small plates, vegetables over a wood fire and hand rolls, alongside a very carefully selected selection of sushi, pressed sushi and nigiri.
-Mezzanine Sushi also offers a take-out showcase on 3rd St. for takeout served daily from 11 a.m. to 1 p.m.
+Mezzanine Sushi offers a menu from the executive chef of the Palisociety Dining Group Casey Lane and a team where the sake offering takes center stage and is enhanced by a menu of unpretentious, eclectic and easy-to-like small plates, wood-fired vegetables and hand rolls, alongside a selection very neat of sushi, pressed sushi and nigiri.
+Mezzanine Sushi also offers a take-out showcase on 3rd St. for take-out served daily from 11 a.m. to 1 p.m..

 THE STORY

-The original Palihouse West Hollywood was the first embodiment of Brosh’s vision as a freshman hotelier, and quickly became a darling of the Los Angeles hotel landscape thanks to its unique layered interiors, food and beverage offerings. well received, its inherent atmosphere inspired by the joy of living. and accolades from international media, influencers and creative collaborators.
+The original Palihouse West Hollywood was the first embodiment of Brosh’s vision as a freshman hotelier, and quickly became a darling of the Angels hotel landscape thanks to its unique layered interiors, well-received dining offerings, inherent ambience inspired by joie de vivre and praise from international media, influencers and creative collaborators.
 The hotel has enjoyed 12 successful years, topping various “Best Hotels” lists during that time and hosting some of the most exciting people, private events and partnerships in the city.

-The rebirth of Palihouse West Hollywood is the first of eight openings coming in 2022 and 2023 for Brosh and his team, including the debut of Le Petit Pali, a bespoke guesthouse brand that will join the collections Palihouse, Palihotel and ARRIVE by Palisociety in the Palsociety portfolio.
+The Palihouse West Hollywood revival is the first of eight openings coming in 2022 and 2023 for Brosh and his team, including the debut of The Little Palia bespoke bed and breakfast brand that will join the Palihouse, Palihotel and ARRIVE by Palisociety collections in the Palisociety portfolio.

 The new Palihouse West Hollywood is now open.
 For more information, please visit www.palsociety.com Where @palosociety.